exonum/exonum-doc/src/get-started/create-service.md

 ## Run Service

-We’ve implemented all pieces of a minimalistic blockchain.
+We have implemented all the pieces of a minimalistic blockchain.
 Now, add `CryptocyrrencyService` to services list of the blockchain and run the demo:

 ```rust